metalama/Metalama.Documentation/content/conceptual/aspects/testing/aspect-testing.md

 ![rider_test_runner_settings](../../../images/rider_test_runner_settings.png)

-For ReSharper, instead go to Extensions &#8594; ReSharper &#8594; Options &#8594; Tools &#8594; Unit Testing &#8594; Test Frameworks &#8594; xUnit.net and likewise select Test Discovery using Test Runner.
+For ReSharper, instead, go to Extensions &#8594; ReSharper &#8594; Options &#8594; Tools &#8594; Unit Testing &#8594; Test Frameworks &#8594; xUnit.net and likewise select Test Discovery using Test Runner.

 If the above is not an option for you, you can alternatively create, in each directory you want, a file named `_Runner.cs`, with the following content (in the namespace of your choice):